RSA-Bench: Benchmarking Audio Large Models in Real-World Acoustic Scenarios

-\paragraph{Obs 11: Horizontal Comparison of Denoising Methodologies.} A horizontal comparison of different techniques reveals that traditional signal processing methods are far more destructive to ALLM performance than modern deep learning approaches.
-For instance, in the $K=4$ ASR task (\textit{Classroom}), \textit{noisereduce} causes the WER of \textit{Qwen2-Audio-7B-Instruct} to reach \textbf{55.74\%}, significantly worse than the \textbf{14.63} achieved with raw noisy audio.
-While modern methods like \textit{DeepFilterNet} demonstrate a better ability to preserve speech information, they still fail to beat the original noisy baseline.
-In the $K=4$ \textit{Classroom} scenario, \textit{DeepFilterNet} results in a WER of \textbf{32.62} for \textit{Qwen2},, remaining higher than the raw performance of \textbf{15.70}.
-This suggests that even advanced denoising tools struggle to preserve the specific acoustic features that ALLMs rely on.
+\paragraph{Obs 9: Comparison of Denoising Methodologies.} A comparison of different techniques reveals that traditional signal processing methods are generally more destructive to ALLM performance than modern deep learning approaches.
+For instance, in the \textit{$K=4$} \textit{ASR} task, \textit{noisereduce} causes the WER of \texttt{Qwen2-Audio} to reach \textbf{55.74\%}, significantly worse than the \textbf{14.63\%} achieved with raw noisy audio.
+While modern methods like \textit{DeepFilterNet} demonstrate a better ability to preserve speech information, they still fail to surpass the original noisy baseline.
+This suggests that even advanced denoising tools struggle to preserve the acoustic features upon which ALLMs rely.

-\section{case study}
+\section{Case Study}

-To investigate the limitations of current models, we analyze specific failure instances across different modalities in Figure \ref{1}.
-In the audio processing task, the model exhibited severe hallucination by incorrectly identifying a male speaker as female and fabricating details about ``sneezing'' and health conditions, leading to a score of 0.0.
-Similarly, in the textual QA task regarding the spread of the Theses, the model failed to address the specific constraint (duration) and instead provided a verbose historical context, missing the core answer (``two weeks'') entirely.
-These examples highlight critical challenges in cross-modal grounding and precise instruction following, where models struggle to distinguish between generating related knowledge and strictly adhering to user queries.
+To further explore the limitations of current models, we analyze failure cases across different modalities in Figure~\ref{1}.
+In the audio understanding task, the model exhibits severe hallucinations; for instance, it not only misidentifies a male speaker as female but also fabricates irrelevant details concerning ``sneezing'' and health conditions, resulting in a score of \textbf{0.0}.
+To provide a deeper understanding of these failure modes, we have selected two typical cases for each task in Appendix ~\ref{case} for reference.